-

 • Disconnect the charger immediately after the batteries are fully charged.

-• When storing SLA batteries, be sure to keep in a cool, dry place.
+• When storing SLA batteries, be sure to keep them in a cool, dry place.

 • Do not store SLA batteries in a discharged state.